 Here we test whether Spix’s disc-winged bats (Thyroptera tricolor) consistently select specific positions within their groups while using diurnal roosts.
 This nocturnal bat species lives in highly cohesive and relatively small groups of approximately 5-6 individuals (Chaverri & Gillam, 2016).
 We take advantage of two unique aspects of the natural history of T. tricolor: its use of a tubular roosting structure that seems to force groups to be arranged linearly within its internal space (Findley & Wilson, 1974), and the need to relocate daily to a new roost site.
 The latter occurs because the tubular shape of furled leaves of plants in the order Zingiberales (e.g., Heliconia, Calathea, Musa) used as roost-sites unfurl in approximately 24 hours (Vonhof & Fenton, 2004), which presumably forces group members to scramble for the best position within the new tube on a daily basis.
 While we provide no assessment of costs and benefits of different locations within the leaf’s tubular structure, we explore how certain traits may be associated to specific positions.
 This will allow us to provide initial clues as to whether some form of dominance relationships mediate the selection of specific positions and develop new hypotheses to test in further studies.

 In societies with linear hierarchies, it is often observed that a certain set of individuals dominates over other group members and thus can monopolize resources or ideal positions (Herrera & Macdonald, 1993; Wittig & Boesch, 2003).
 This effect is referred to as resource holding potential (RHP; (Parker, 1974; Taylor & Elwood, 2003).
 In many taxa, RHP is associated with body size (Holand et al., 2004; Roden et al., 2005); therefore, if there is sexual dimorphism in that trait, then a possibility is that the larger sex will also have greater RHP.
 Age is also associated with RHP, since adults typically dominate over juveniles or subadults (Holand et al., 2004; Roden et al., 2005; Lu et al., 2013).
 Therefore, in our study we predict that females, which are larger than males (Chaverri & Vonhof, 2011), and adults will preferentially occupy certain positions within the roost.
 Since we have not assessed the costs and benefits of different positions within the roost, we cannot accurately predict which position will be primarily occupied by individuals with greater RHP.
 However, previous studies on colonially breeding birds show higher consistency of individuals occupying outer positions compared to inner ones, most likely since dominant individuals are constantly fighting for access to central positions while subordinate individuals are consistently relegated to the periphery (McGowan et al., 2006).
 Thus, we can predict that peripheral positions will be more stable while central ones will be more labile.
 Also, we predict that the bottom position will be primarily occupied by vocal bats, as previous studies suggest that the most vocal individuals are also the ones that first discover the roost site (Sagot et al., 2018).
-We assess vocal behavior based on whether individuals produce (vocal) or not (nonvocal) response calls, which are emitted by bats that have found a suitable roost site (Chaverri et al., 2010), and those calls promptly recruit other group members which presumably would position themselves above the bat that first located the roost.
+We assess vocal behavior based on whether individuals produce (vocal) or not produce (nonvocal) response calls, which are emitted by bats that have found a suitable roost site (Chaverri et al., 2010), and those calls promptly recruit other group members which presumably would position themselves above the bat that first located the roost.

 Methods